-The best leggings of 2021 - CNN Underscored
+Best leggings of 2022 | CNN Underscored

 After washing and drying these leggings several times during our testing, we didn’t observe any noticeable pilling, fading or stretching, though one of our testers did notice some lint/pet hair buildup, which was easily removable with a sticky roller.
 (Note that we plan on updating this piece should we observe any significant wear and tear or issues with durability after even more extended wear.)

 We realize that a near-$100 price point may cause some sticker shock, but you get, as they say, what you pay for: In this case, high-quality, versatile leggings with all the features and comfort you’d expect in an ideal pair for both everyday and high-impact activities.
 As one of our testers put it, “This is my first pair of upscale leggings and it’s a world of difference.”
-If you’re looking for comfortable, durable, stylish leggings that you can seamlessly take from an outdoor run to a meal with friends, we can’t think of a better pair than this one.
+If you’re a woman looking for comfortable, durable, stylish leggings that you can seamlessly take from an outdoor run to a meal with friends, we can’t think of a better pair than this one.

 Best workout leggings: Lululemon Align Pant ($98; lululemon.com)

 The Lululemon brand is practically synonymous with the word “athleisure,” and whether you love it or love to hate it, one thing is certain: Lululemon makes some seriously fantastic leggings with a fandom that can only be described as cult-favorite status.
-Yes, $98 may seem like a steep price to pay, but if you’re serious about your fitness and/or yoga gear, there are several reasons you’ll want to add the Lululemon Align Pant to your workout wardrobe.
+Yes, $98 may seem like a steep price to pay, but if you’re serious about finding a fantastic pair of workout leggings to add to your fitness and/or yoga gear, there are several reasons you’ll want to add the Lululemon Align Pant to your workout wardrobe.

 Touching the fabric of the Align, to the Lululemon newbies in the room, is a sensation like none other, giving new meaning to the phrase “buttery soft.”
 (One of our testers may or may not have audibly oohed and aahed the first time she put them on.)
 The leggings scored perfect marks for everyday comfort and stretch and nearly perfect marks for comfort during high-impact activities; we soon came to understand what people mean when they say they truly forget they’re wearing any leggings at all with these on.
 We loved how lightweight yet opaque this pair was, and how secure the high waistband remained throughout workouts.
 Only one tester had an issue with the waistband rolling, but that seemed to be an issue due to sizing: Based on our experience (and on plenty of customer reviews noting the same), we might recommend sizing down one size for the most comfortable fit.
 As a bonus, the nylon-Lycra elastane fabric seemed to magically repel pet hair for one of our testers who is used to living her life in black leggings covered in white dog and cat hair.